 Take the following steps to protect your home and your cat from accidental fires:

 - Use flameless candles that have a light bulb instead of a wick.
-If you prefer the real thing, never leave pets unattended in the presence of an open flame, whether it’s a candle, fireplace, stove, or any other fire they can reach or accidentally knock over.
-Cats are known to be curious and knock things over, so be extremely careful.
+If you prefer real candles, never leave pets unattended near an open flame, whether it’s a candle, fireplace, stove, or any other fire they can reach or accidentally knock over.
+Cats are known to be curious and knock things over, so be careful.

-- If your cat is able to jump to counter height, remove stove knobs when you leave the kitchen, or you can find knob covers that will keep them from turning on the stove accidentally.
-The NFPA says a stove or cooktop is the number-one cause of fires started by pets.
+- If your cat jumps to counter height, remove stove knobs when you leave the kitchen, or you can find knob covers that will keep them from turning on the stove accidentally.
+The NFPA says a stove or cooktop is the number one cause of fires started by pets.

-- Electrical cords can sometimes be seen by cats as toys to chew or bat around with their claws.
-When they are damaged, they can spark and cause electrocution or a fire.
-Secure any cords and hide them behind furniture or other obstructions.
+- Electrical cords can be seen by cats as toys to chew or bat around.
+When they are damaged, they can spark and cause electrocution or fires.
+Secure cords and hide them behind furniture or other obstructions.
 You may wish to unplug them if you leave cords unattended or spray them with something bitter as a deterrent.
 Further aversion training may be needed if your cat still tries to chew or claw cords.

-- Do not leave your cat on an electric blanket unattended.
-Cats can chew on these or knead them with their claws, exposing the wires, which can cause electrocution or heat up and catch the blanket on fire.
-Replace any old electric blankets that show wear and tear.
+- Don’t leave cats on electric blankets unattended.
+Cats can chew these or knead them with their claws, exposing wires, which can cause electrocution or heat up and catch the blanket on fire.
+Replace old electric blankets that show wear and tear.

-- Use stainless steel or ceramic pet water dishes on your wooden deck.
+- Use stainless steel or ceramic pet water dishes on wooden decks.
 Filtered and heated through glass and water, the sun’s rays can ignite the wood beneath the bowl.

-Ways to keep cats safe in the event of a fire:
+Ways to keep cats safe during a fire:

-- Keep your cat’s carrier near the door so first responders can use them if necessary to carry your cat to safety.
-Cats are often waiting at doors and run out when firefighters come in.
+- Keep your cat’s carrier near the door so first responders can use it if necessary to carry your cat to safety.
+Cats often wait at doors and run out when firefighters come in.

-- Make sure your cat is microchipped or wearing an identification collar if they should escape and bolt.
-This will help you be reunited with your kitty as quickly as possible if they get lost.
+- Make sure your cat is microchipped or wearing an identification collar.
+This will help reunite you with your kitty as quickly as possible if they escape and get lost.

-- You may want to confine cats in rooms or areas near an entry door when you are out of the house so firefighters can find them easily.
-Pets are more likely to be injured or to die in a fire when they are locked in a carrier or room away from an exit.
+- Confine cats in areas near an entry door when you leave the house so firefighters can find them easily.
+Pets are more likely to suffer injury or die in fires when they are locked in carriers or rooms away from exits.

-- If you live in a fire-prone area or are concerned about a fire potentially starting, consider installing monitored smoke detectors so firefighters will be notified of and can respond to a fire even if you’re not home.
+- If you live in a fire-prone area or are concerned about fires starting, consider installing monitored smoke detectors so firefighters can respond to a fire when you’re not home.

-- Note where your pets like to nap or hide in case you must evacuate your home quickly.
+- Note where your pets nap or hide in case you must evacuate your home quickly.

-- Have an emergency plan and practice routes of escape with your cat.
-Include all members of the family in this plan and make sure they know what to do and where to go.
+- Have an emergency plan and practice escape routes with your cat.
+Include all family members in this plan.
+Make sure they know what to do.

-- Make an emergency kit that you can easily grab on the way out.
-Make sure it has important items like medication and any immediate needs your cat might have for the next few days.
+- Make an emergency kit that you can grab on the go.
+Include medication and any immediate needs your cat might have for a few days.

-- Keep the phone number and address of a local animal hospital handy.
-If your pet is injured, you’ll need to know where to take them for treatment quickly.
+- Keep phone numbers and addresses of animal hospitals handy.
+If your pet is injured, you should know where to take them for treatment.

 What other ways do you keep your cat safe from fires?
-What is included in your emergency plan to get your cat to safety quickly?
+What’s your emergency plan to get your cat to safety?
 Let us know in the comments below!